Develop strategies to participate in tutorials more effectively.

 Connect reading with weekly topics and lectures

-Even if you do not complete any of the preparation, don't miss the tutorial.
+Even if you do not complete all of the preparation, don't miss the tutorial.
 You can still benefit from listening to others discussing the topic.

 What can I do during the tutorial?